Zoie

 “I’ll explain later,” Ryin said hoarsely.
 “Can we just go?”

 The drive back was silent.
-Ryin stared out the window the whole time, her good arm across her stomach.
-Zoie’s eyes kept flicking toward her, heart pounding, trying to make sense of the scene she'd walked into.
+Ryin stared out the window the whole time, her good arm wrapped across her stomach.

-When they pulled into the driveway, Zoie parked and helped Ryin carefully into the house.
-Her mom was still asleep on the couch, mouth open slightly now, the TV flickering soft light across her face.
-Zoie motioned for silence, guiding Ryin past the creaky step out of instinct, upstairs to her room.
-They closed the door behind them, and for a second, everything was still.
-Then Ryin spoke.
+Her mom was still asleep on the couch, her mouth slightly open now, the TV casting a soft flicker of light across her face.
+Zoie motioned for silence and guided Ryin past the creaky step out of instinct, then upstairs to her room.

 Zoie froze.
 “What?
 Who?”